Travel advisors are changing the travel game

 Hotel program and perks: Travel Leaders has two hotel programs, and both give hotel loyalty programs a run for their money.

 The first, SELECT Hotels & Resorts, is made up of more than 1,200 luxury properties worldwide.
-Free amenities for guests who book a stay include breakfast, $100 credit to use on food and drinks or at the spa, a space-available room upgrade and a space-available late check-in and early check-out.
+Free amenities for guests who book a stay include breakfast, $100 credit to use on food and drinks or at the spa, a space-available room upgrade and a space-available early check-in and late check-out.

 The second program, called Worldwide Hotel Program, gets travelers access to the best available rate at more than 40,000 properties worldwide, access to rooms that typically show up on a hotel's inventory as "sold out" and amenities that vary by hotel but could include breakfast or parking.